PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

   Manage server-list dialog leaked memory
   Synchronize visibility items was not working properly Our avatar image was not linked to our ContactPhoto

+Improvements:
+  If Update details from server is on, user group are also updated

 0.3.5